-About Us – We Know What You’re Going Through
+About Me – I Know What You’re Going Through

-OK, we may not be medical experts but we do understand what you are going through and how difficult it is to talk about or find support for Paruresis.
-That’s why we want to help … by publishing useful articles and tips, linking to products and services that make a difference and even providing an anonymous platform where you can ask questions.
+I’m the first to admit, I’m not a medical expert but I do understand (on a practical basis) what you’re going through and how difficult it is to talk about or find support for Paruresis.
+That’s where I can help … by publishing useful articles and tips, linking to products and services that make a difference and even providing an anonymous platform where you can ask questions.

-Tom Brewer is the experience behind this site.
-For years Tom was a Paruretic but has regained control and has his life back!
+My name is Tom Brewer and I’m the experience behind this site.
+For years I’ve been a Paruretic but I’ve now regained control and have my life back!

-Tom was a late developer who was teased back in early high school.
-He didn’t know at the time the effects this would have on him.
-As a result of the teasing Tom would always find a cubicle to pee in or wait until he got home.
-Over time this developed into a scenario whereby he found himself unable to pee in the openness of a public toilet and, instead of choosing to find a closed door cubicle, Tom found himself unable to Pee unless he was either alone in the toilet or actually in a cubicle.
+I’d describe myself as a late developer who was teased in a restroom back in early high school.
+I didn’t know at the time the effects this would have on me.
+As a result of the teasing I would always find a cubicle to pee in or wait until I got home.
+Over time this developed into a scenario whereby I found myself unable to pee in the openness of a public toilet and, instead, choosing to find a closed door cubicle.

 The Result …

-Whilst it perhaps didn’t affect his life as much as it does do some others it was not a good situation.
-At this stage Tom thought he was the only one suffering like this.
-He had not discussed it with anyone and had never heard of Paruresis or Shy Bladder Syndrome.
-Tom decided to research and was absolutely amazed to find it was a real condition and a recognised form of social anxiety.
-He was also blown away by the numbers of people just like him.
+Whilst it perhaps it didn’t affect my life to the same degree as it can others it was not a good situation.
+At this stage I thought I was the only one suffering like this.
+Some sort of abnormal freak!
+I didn’t discuss it with anyone and had never even heard of Paruresis or Shy Bladder Syndrome.
+It wasn’t until I began to research that I realised it was a real and actual condition.
+It even had a name!
+I was absolutely staggered to find it was a recognised form of social anxiety and blown away by the numbers of people suffering just like me.

-As a result, Tom is now able to pee on demand – no matter what the situation.
-This website is designed to give back a little, share experiences and help … even just a little.
+This website is designed to give back a little, share my experiences and help … even just a little.

 Openness & Clarity

-In the interests of openness and clarity please note that we may earn money from the companies whose products we promote and that our content may contain affiliate links.
-If you decide to buy something after clicking through any such link we may receive a commission but, we would like to assure you that you won’t pay any more for the product.
-Any money earned helps us to keep the website going.
+In the interests of openness and clarity please note that I may earn money from the companies whose products I promote and that some content may contain affiliate links.
+If you decide to buy something after clicking through any such link I may receive a commission.
+But, I would like to assure you that you won’t pay any more for the product.
+Any money earned helps me to keep the website going and develop it further.

 All legal policies are in place:

-We have included a Sitemap for ease of navigation and you can also contact us here:
+I’ve included a sitemap for ease of navigation and you can also contact us here:

 Finally … don’t forget that you are not alone.
-There are more people that you’d ever image just like you … estimate of up to 220 million worldwide and, as such, there are other organisations who can help:
+There are more people that you’d ever image just like you … expert studies estimate of up to 220 million people worldwide suffer from shy bladder syndrome.
+As such, there are other organisations who can help such as: